HYBRIDS INVOLVING LEOPARDS AND JAGUARS

 Some years ago, three hybrids, one male, two female, were bred in Chicago from a male jaguar and an Indian leopardess, and were bought by the proprietor of an American traveeling show of performing animals.
 The male was killed by a lion, but the females lived, grw to the size of a jaguar, and when adult were mated with a young lion, choosing him, it is said, in preference to male leopards.
 Several litters were born, each consisting of two cubs.
 These resembled a lion in general colour, but were spotted.
 In the case of every litter the spots of one cub were like those of the jaguar, and the otherlike those of a leopard.
 The males were without mane.
 At the end of last year, some of these animals, then about three and a half years old, were alive in the United States.

 These facts I can vouch for on first hand authority.
 My conviction that the animal recently exhibited in the Zoological Gardens is one of those hybrids with jaguar-like spots is a conclusion deduced from a combination of circumstances, partly from a knowledge of the recent importation by Mr Bostock from America of a number of animals for the exhibition at Earl's Court, partly from a clue supplied to me by Mr Carl Hagenbeck, who predicted almost to the letter the outcome of the sale, partly from overheard remarks let drop at the auction at Aldridge's, and finally from the fact that the animal was knocked down to Mr Bostock for a sum representing ten times its market value.
 With the above-mentioned facts before them, your readers will be able to piece in the details of the entire transaction without further comment on my part.
 From a scientific standpoint the animal gains interest from a knowledge of its true nature.
 Not suspecting three species to be involved in its parentage, I was not quite right in determining it as a lion-leopard hybrid, although the spots, as I stated, obviously recall those of a jaguar, I dismissed that species in considering its pedigree on account of its comparatively slender build and the great length of the tail.
 He elimination of the shortness of the tail and of the sturdiness in shape of the jaguar is not surprising, however, seeing that these characters are only found in one out of the three parent forms.
 A further point of interest to be noted in this.
 The extreme closeness of the affinity between leopards and jaguars, which has already been claimed on other grounds, is further attested by their hybrids forming fertile unions with a species quite distinct from either of the parents.
 I learn from Mr hagenbeck that lion-tiger hybrids appear to be sterile, not only when paired with one another, but also when mated with the parent species.
 At all events one of his female hybrids produced no cubs after being mated with a male lion."
-(In this Pocock was incorrect as it was subsequently found that female ligers and tigons can produce young when mated to a male tiger or lion.)
+(In this Pocock was incorrect as it was subsequently found that female ligers and female tigons can produce young when mated to a male tiger or lion.)

-The fate of the "Congolese Spotted Lion" (the lijagulep exhibited in Britain) is mentioned in R I Pocock's letter to The Field of 2nd November 1912 where he compared it to the leopons born in Kolhapur (1910): "The nearest approach to [a lion-leopard] hybrid hitherto reported is the one bred at Chicago between a male lion and a female cross between a jaguar and a leopard, the true story of which, accompanied by a good figure by Mr Frohawk, may be found in the Field for April 18 and 25, and May 9, 1908.
+The fate of the "Congolese Spotted Lion" (the lijagulep exhibited in Britain) is also mentioned in R I Pocock's letter to The Field of 2nd November 1912 where he compared it to the leopons born in Kolhapur (1910): "The nearest approach to [a lion-leopard] hybrid hitherto reported is the one bred at Chicago between a male lion and a female cross between a jaguar and a leopard, the true story of which, accompanied by a good figure by Mr Frohawk, may be found in the Field for April 18 and 25, and May 9, 1908.
 The final episode in the history of that animal has, I believe, not yet been told.
 After being exhibited in the Zoological Gardens and at the White City it went to Glasgow, where, according to a sensational Press notice, it was killed by a lion, which broke down the partition between the cages and made short work of its opponent.
 That this story was of a piece with the original account of the hybrid given out when it first appeared on the market may be inferred from the condition of the dressed skin, which had no sign of a tear or scratch upon it in London shortly after the alleged tragedy.
 The chief difference between this hybrid of three species and the lion-leopard born at Kolhapur lies in the size of the spots, those of the [lijagulep] being large and jaguar-like, as might be expected, while those of the [leopon] are small and more leopard-like."

 Black jaguars (black panthers) have always caught the public imagination.
 The gene for melanism in jaguars is incompletely dominant hence "black" jaglions, having only one copy of the gene, are charcoal grey rather than glossy black.